rackmount server sizes

 Yes, 1U servers can support higher performance hardware, thanks to their versatile hardware compatibility.
 However, their compact size limits space for larger components, which could affect rack compatibility if you plan to upgrade or expand.
 While they’re ideal for dense setups, if you need extensive hardware, a 2U server might offer better options.
 Always check hardware compatibility and rack compatibility to verify your chosen server fits your performance and space needs.

-Roomy Chassis: This 2U server case has 4 internal 3.5" HDD bays plus 2 additional 2.5" devices.
+Roomy Chassis: 2U server case with 4 internal 3.5" HDD bays and 1 extra 5.25" device slot

 As an affiliate, we earn on qualifying purchases.